Applications for our 2019 intake is now closed. Please register your interest in our 2020 intake.

 Client Services / Customer Relations

 Client Services play a critical part in first line customer care.
 They resolve a wide and complex variety of enquiries via secure messages, letters, phone calls and social media posts.
+UK Customer Operations is responsible for a broad range of vital operational functions including automated and manual dealing, pricing of our onshore, offshore and platform fund ranges, transfers and client account management.

-Based in Kingswood and India, the Retail Pensions team are responsible for the administration of the Fidelity Retail Self-Invested Personal Pension (SIPP) from an operational perspective.
+Based in Kingswood and India, the Retail Pensions team are responsible for the administration of the Fidelity Retail Self-Invested Personal Pension (SIPP)from an operational perspective.
 The team handles transfers in/out, annuities, trivial commutations, divorces, deaths and corporate actions.

 Pension Operations aims to deliver customer service excellence to Fidelity's institutional and Workplace Investing (WI) customers.
 Each touch point during the customer's journey is important; from the transitioning of a pension scheme through to the guidance we provide to members at retirement.